VOTMAN/Syncinote/README.md

 # 📝 SynciNote – Local-First Markdown Editor

 SynciNote is a blazing-fast, privacy-focused note-taking app built with [TanStack Start](https://tanstack.com/start), and React.
 It stores all your notes locally in markdown files and gives you full control over your data.
+Now with AI (Gemini)

 ## ⚡ Features